brandon-robertson-dev/MERN-Full-Stack-APP-T3A2/README.md

 <details>
   <summary>Click to expand!</summary>

-Chester is an experienced Developer that wants to connect with his fellow co-workers outside of work and his other developer friends in his spare time.
+Chester is a 35 year old man, who lives in Burwood, New South Wales with his wife.
+Chester is an experienced developer that works at and owns Imaginary Enterprise, at his job he works with the MERN tech stack and wants to find another developer to join his team that is also familiar with the MERN tech stack.
+Because Chester is a busy person he expects a website to have a minimal UI, be fast and snappy, show lots of info and be able to sign up with his github account.

 ###### As Chester I want: